-With a few hours to wait for my partner to arrive from the UK, I settled in for some wonderful real Italian coffee and a snack of fresh Buffalo Mozzarella with slivers of Prosciutto on a freshly-baked panini…how I missed Italian food!
+With a few hours to wait for my partner to arrive from the UK, I settle in for some wonderful real Italian coffee and a snack of fresh Buffalo Mozzarella with slivers of Prosciutto on a freshly-baked panini…how I missed Italian food!

 Another mode of transport – Calabria to Rome

-If you don’t want to train it to Naples or Rome from Cosenza, then there are some direct flights from the small Lamezia Terme International airport, which is Calabria’s main International airport.
+If you don’t want to train it to Naples or Rome from Cosenza, then there are direct flights from the small Lamezia Terme International airport, which is Calabria’s main International airport.

 Ryan Air flies direct to the UK from this airport, otherwise it is a stop-off at various European cities from Naples or Rome.
 The only issue is that during the winter months, there are only 2 flights per week (Monday and Friday).